thornoar/pshash/documentation/main.typ

 $
 and therefore a periodic function with a spread of exactly $rel(n,m) =: \#^m (E)$.

-These properties make the choice function a fine candidate for a hash mapping.
+These properties make the choice function a fine candidate for a pseudo-hash mapping.
 Suppose that the source $E$ is composed from lower-case and upper-case Latin characters, as well as special symbols and digits:

 #align(center)[
   $E = #[`qwertyuiopasdfghjklzxcvbnmQWERTYUIOPASDFGHJKLZXCVBNM0123456789!@#$%`]$ //$